Tashmoy966/User_Study/README.md

 ![image](https://github.com/user-attachments/assets/8fa96d30-b209-4255-bf14-ade2d8882e12)

 The page information follows:

 a.
-LLM Used for trajectory adaptation for the respective visualization.
+LLM used for trajectory adaptation for the respective visualization.

 b.
-Original, zero shot and feedback oriented trajectory can be visualized, switching between zero shot and feedback trajectories can be done using the given dropdown menu
+Original, zero-shot, and feedback-oriented trajectories can be visualized, switching between zero-shot and feedback trajectories can be done using the given dropdown menu.

+c.
+Velocity profile for the trajectories.

+d.
+Info regarding the user, corresponding feedback instruction, generated high-level plan, and code is displayed.

+e.
+At last three single-choice questions are displayed select the option according to your preference collected from the above visualization.

+f.
+Click **Submit Response** to move to the next trajectory. **Next** and **Previous** buttons are also provided for flexibility over the process.